 Dr Florence Renou-Wilson

 Flo holds a first class honours ‘Ingénieur en Agriculture’ degree from Institut Supérieur Agricole de Beauvais (France) and a first class honours Masters Degree in Environmental Resource Management from University College Dublin (Ireland).
 In 2006, she was awarded her PhD for investigating optimal practices for the afforestation of industrial cutaway peatlands.
-She was a Lead Author in the Inter-Governmental Panel on Climate Change 2013 Wetlands Supplement.
+She was a Lead Author in the Inter-Governmental Panel on Climate Change (IPCC) 2013 Wetlands Supplement and a Contributing Author on the 2019 Special Report on climate change, desertification, land degradation, sustainable land management, food security, and greenhouse gas fluxes in terrestrial ecosystems.
 Flo has 20 years research experience, especially with peatlands, and has managed research projects since 1998.
 She is a member of the Scientific and Policy Advisory Group to the Peatland Council set up by the Government to assist Ireland to respond to the requirements of EU and domestic law relating to the protection of important peatland habitats.
 Flo also holds a Diploma in Environmental Impact Assessment and Strategic Environmental Assessment Management (UCD).
 Her work has also been featured on the RTE environmental programmes EcoEye and 10 Things to Know About.